Pistachin/fcc-basic-algorithm/README.md

 - The ninth ~Gate~ Challenge: Cleaner code and added challenge goal to challenges eight and nine.

 - TBF Commit: Cleaner code and added challenge goal to challenges ten to fourteen, but challenge fourteen has not been fixed yet.

+- It's the final ~Countdown~ Commit: Cleaner code and added challenge goal to last two challenges.
+Challenge 13 still needs to be fixed.